What is Permaculture? A Brief History

-It was important for Bill Mollison that this new system of agriculture they were proposing was based on ethics - or moral principles governing one's behavior.
+It was important for Bill Mollison that this new system of agriculture which he and David Holmgren were proposing was based on ethics - or moral principles governing one's behavior.

-His experience as a field biologist, private school teacher, and world-wide consultant had him witnessing the vast degradation not just of the planet but of humans.
-From here he came up with three main ethical principles which his predecessor, Geoff Lawton sums up to be: "Earth Care," "People Care" and "Fair Share."
+His experience as a field biologist, private school teacher, and world-wide consultant, allowed him to witnessing the vast degradation of the planet, and of humans.
+From this experience, he arrived at three main ethical principles.
+One of his later students, Geoff Lawton, sums these principles up quite succinctly as the following:

 Organic growers may employ migrant workers without giving them fair wage or humane treatment in order to more efficiently harvest crops for sale and increase company profits.
 This is organic gardening, but not permaculture gardening.

 In an ideal world, the people who care for the earth should be able to harvest the first fruits and be paid a just wage for their hard work.

 Each person is called to take responsibility for providing him/herself, their family and community with the best food, medicine and soul-nourishment that humans need to live out their highest potential

 Finally, permaculture systems are bounded by the limits of production and consumption.
 We cannot expect a sustainable system to arise out of over-consumption of resources.
 It's even worse when those overconsumed resources in some parts of the world are wasted.
 This is the case of water and food.